 Those points presented indicate that Android development labor is mass cooperative or mass collaborative to perform tasks previously established.
-The decisions about labor-management are not cooperatives or collaboratives, reinforcing that the work is free participation or free contribution to the tasks already defined, but not for your design or management.
+The decisions about labor management are not cooperatives or collaboratives, reinforcing that the work is free participation or free contribution to the tasks already defined, but not for the task's design or management.
 It reiterates the arguments presented by (Faria (2004b) and Kuenzer (1995), for example, about worker autonomy, that be restricted to aspects linked to tasks but far from the aspects linked to economic control on how to organize and execute the activities.

-The analysis of the cooperation category showed that it still be the basic form of capitalist production (Marx 1996) but some of its defining characteristics have changed.
-The condition of proximity, which in the traditional industry is limited by the physical proximity and the simultaneous operation or continuous (days of shift work), in this new production process, both the physical and the temporal aspects were virtualized.
-Therefore, cooperation can take place in different spaces and different times.
+The analysis of the cooperation category showed that it still be a basic form of capitalist production (Marx 1996), but some of its defining characteristics have changed.
+For example, the condition of proximity, which in the traditional industry is limited by the physical proximity and the simultaneous operation or continuous (days of shift work), in this new production process, both the physical and the temporal aspects were virtualized.
+Therefore, cooperation can take place in different spaces and at different times.
 Even so, it still suffers restrictions by the use of the same technical support tool.

-The condition of production is still referring to the same goods and under the control of the same capital, but the means of work consumption and delivery of results have been exponentially changed by technological increase: the first adopting an inverse proportional guidance and the second with direct proportional guidance.
+The production condition is still referring to the same goods and under the control of the same capital.
+However, the means of work consumption and delivery of results have been exponentially changed by technological increase: the first adopting an inverse proportional guidance and the second with direct proportional guidance.

 The labor on Android development is presented as free, collaborative, and, sometimes, the meaning of satisficing work.
-This labor can even be considered creatively free; however, any creation/contribution needs to be posted in the development environment and receive approval to be built into the Android system.
-In this way, free participation happens necessarily within the limits previously established by Google.
-So, as much that technological developments had made possible the condition for employee free participation/contribution, this can never be considered as liberating or the labor's emancipation, because the control over labor process and labor results remain under the capitalist control decisions.
-Therefore, the internet-based collaborative labor is not equivalent to work free.
+This labor can even be considered creatively free; however, any creation/contribution must be posted in the development environment and receive approval to be built into the Android system.
+In this way, free participation happens necessarily within limits previously established by Google.
+So, the technological developments had made possible employee free participation/contribution, but this can never be considered labor liberating or labor's emancipation.
+That is because the control over the labor process and the labor results remain under the capitalist control decisions.
+Therefore, internet-based collaborative labor is not equivalent to work-free.

-The condition for fraction of operation and work also changes with continuous labor technologies insertion.
-For Android development, the technical support is a fundamental and necessary condition for the mass cooperative labor can occur, because it enables the requirements in aspects of the fraction of operations necessary for industrial activities can happen in a massive internet-based context.
-From the case under examination, one realizes that cooperation, even if massive, isn't it mostly simultaneous.
-A significant portion of developers/employees works in an isolated and individual way for Android improvement, using the same technological tool with the dual function to aggregate these individual works and to show what is running.
+The condition for a fraction of operation and work also changes with continuous labor technologies insertion.
+In Android development, technical support is a fundamental and necessary condition for mass cooperative labor because it enables the requirements to the fraction of operations for industrial activities happens in a massive internet-based context.
+Thus, from the case under examination, the kind of massive cooperation is not mostly simultaneous.
+Undoubtedly, the most significant portion of developers/employees works isolated and individually for Android improvement.
+They use the same technological tool with the dual function to aggregate these individual works and to show what is running.

 In this sense, one can realize that in Android development, the technology applied to the process promotes a hyper-fractionation of tasks down to the level of lines of code that can be written and rewritten by thousands of developers/workers in any device and place with access to the internet, overcoming the limits of classic production location (manufacturing industry).
-So, this cooperation form is certainly beyond the condition of lean production at capitalism stages.
-However, it is not free and, at most takes the settings that can be classified as a type of sophisticated cooperation expanded.
+So this cooperation form is certainly beyond the condition of lean production at capitalism stages.
+However, that cooperation is not free and, at the most, takes the settings that can be classified as a type of sophisticated cooperation expanded.